CleverRaven/Cataclysm-DDA/design-doc.md

 This results in a glut of marginally useful resources, but scarcity of ideal resources.

-For example cars are extrordinarally common, but robust and functional cars that are both in full working order and not surrounded by dangerous enemies are rare.
+For example cars are extraordinary common, but robust and functional cars that are both in full working order and not surrounded by dangerous enemies are rare.

 Likewise improvised melee weapons appear in vast numbers, but quality melee weapons and powerful firearms and ammunition are somewhat harder to come by.